 Leftover meat is fantastic for sauces, sandwiches, or salads.
 Extra sauce might end up on a pizza/flatbread or pasta.

 Extra grains can be turned into fried-rice style dishes or pilafs.

 Leftover pasta can become a minestrone or can be incorporated into a frittata as well.
 In short, the possibilities are pretty endless.

-I’ve shared this tip before, but it resonated so much that I am going to share it again: not every meal has to be a three-course meal.
-The most important thing to remember in order to make daily cooking easy is that there is no rule that says you need to slave over a hot stove for 30+ minutes in order for it to be a “real” dinner.
+I’ve shared this tip before, but it resonated so much that I am going to share it again.
+Not every meal has to be a three-course meal.
+There is no rule saying you need to toil over a hot stove for 30+ minutes for it to be a “real” dinner.

-Sandwiches, salads, and breakfast for dinner are all meals we eat regularly in our house, and often using leftovers from whatever I made on Sunday night make them even easier!
+Sandwiches, salads, and breakfast for dinner are all meals we eat regularly in our house.
+Using leftovers from whatever I made on Sunday night make these meals even easier!